automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gobisaurus.md

 # Gobisaurus
-## Description: An unusually large ankylosaur of central Asia.
+## An unusually large ankylosaur of central Asia.